agnesdeng/mixgb/README.md

 -   User can now set different number of iterations `maxit`.
 -   Both single and multiple imputation with XGBoost can do predictive mean matching
 -   Bootstrap data to make `m` imputations is optional.
-User can set `bootstrap = FALSE` to disable bootstrap.
-Users can also set sampling related hyperparameters of XGBoost (subsample, colsample_bytree, colsample_bylevel, colsample_bynode) to be less than 1 to achieve similar effect.
+Users can set `bootstrap = FALSE` to disable bootstrap.
+Users can also set sampling-related hyperparameters of XGBoost (subsample, colsample_bytree, colsample_bylevel, colsample_bynode) to be less than 1 to achieve a similar effect.
 -   Add predicted mean matching type 0.
 Now the options for `pmm.type` are `NULL`,`0`,`1`,`2` or `"auto"` (type 2 for numeric/integer variables, no PMM for categorical variables).